jamesinglis/launchrock_taghost/readme.md

   - Inclusion of standard tag container
   - Support for custom data layer global variable
   - Firing of a configurable custom event upon submit (to create a *Rule* in GTM to trigger other tags)
+  - Firing of a configurable custom event upon email share (to create a *Rule* in GTM to trigger other tags)
 - Google Analytics
   - Choice of Classic Analytics or Universal Analytics
-  - Optional firing of a configurable event
+  - Optional firing of a configurable event upon submit
 - Google AdWords
   - Both conversion and remarketing tags
   - Remarketing triggers on page load, conversion triggers on submit